Ryan Day says he talked about James Laurinaitis joining Ohio State football staff before taking Notre Dame - ExBulletin

 CJ Stroud Says He’s Fastest He’s Ever Been Ohio State Football Quarterback

-What will the new Big Ten TV deal mean for Ohio State football fans who watch games?
+What the New Big Ten TV Deal Will Mean for Ohio State Football Fans Watching Games

 Big Ten Announces New Media Rights Deal Worth More Than $7 Billion With CBS, Fox and NBC